Cyclobis(paraquat-p-phenylene)

-Cyclobis(paraquat-p-phenylene) (formally a derivative of paraquat) belongs to the class of cyclophanes, and consists of aromatic units connected by methylene bridges.
-It is able to incorporate small guest molecule and has played an important role in host–guest chemistry and supramolecular chemistry.
+Cyclobis(paraquat-p-phenylene) (formally a derivative of paraquat) is a molecule that belongs to the class of cyclophanes, and consists of aromatic units connected by methylene bridges.
+It is able to incorporate small guest molecules, and has as such plays an important role in host–guest chemistry and supramolecular chemistry.

 The cyclophane is also referred to as Stoddart's blue box because its inventor, J. Fraser Stoddart, illustrates the electron-poor areas of molecules in a blue shade.

 Synthesis

 For synthesis of cyclobis(paraquat-p-phenylene), 4,4'-bipyridine is reacted with 1,4-bis(bromomethyl)benzene to 1,1′-[1,4-phenylenebis-(methylene)]bis(4,4′-bipyridine), which is reacted in a template synthesis again with 4,4′-bipyridine to the final product.
 A common template for this synthesis is 1,5-bis[2-(2-methoxyethoxy)ethoxy]naphthalene.

 Host guest chemistry

 Cyclobis(paraquat-p-phenylene) is able to incorporate small guest molecules forming a host–guest complex.
 The interactions required for complex formation are donor-acceptor interactions and hydrogen bonding, their strength is highly dependent on the ability of the donor to provide π-electron density.
 Also an enlargement of the π-system enhances the binding.
 The kinetics of complex formation and dissociation depends on the bulkiness of the guest.

 One molecule which is able to form stable complexes with cyclobis(paraquat-p-phenylene) is tetrathiafulvalene (TTF).
 Numerous derivatives are based on the chelating ability of tetrathiafulvalene.
 The modifications include mechanically entrapped compounds such as catenanes and rotaxanes, molecular switches and larger supramolecular structures.

 The charge-transfer interactions, present in complexes of cyclobis(paraquat-p-phenylene), can be compared as structural motif with the more commonly used hydrogen bonds, especially in terms of directionality and complementarity (lock-and-key model).
 Charge-transfer complexes are easier to detect by spectroscopic methods and have a greater tolerance to various solvents, but also generally a lower association constant.
 Due to the lower association constant many fewer charge transfer complexes are known.
 Other non-covalent bonds such as solvophobic forces, metal-ligand interaction can be used to increase the association constant; numerous structures based on this strategy are known in literature.

 It was shown that the choice of the counterion of cyclobis(paraquat-p-phenylene) has a large influence on the association constant of the corresponding host–guest complex.
 It is often used as hexafluorophosphate salt because in this form it is soluble in organic solvents.